thrushlang/thorium/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: roposal or suggestion for the development of the package manager.
+about: Proposal or suggestion for the development of the package manager.
 title: Proposal or suggestion
 labels: Proposal
 assignees: Danixd12, DevCheckOG